 We Open Up About PoresJune 22, 2018

 Enlarged pores, clogged pores, pores that show through makeup.
-The discontent that some of our clients have with their pores is perfectly understandable.
+The discontent that some of our patients have with their pores is perfectly understandable.
 While we may not like the appearance of the little holes, they help our skin to breathe, release natural moisturising oils and excrete dead skin cells, so they need some love and looking-after.

 What makes pores look large and coarse?